“The brain holds reels of cinematic like footage found easy to rewind what I wish to relive and fast forward the parts I despise.

 Potential lies in anything.
 The boundless beauty creative minds will seek can be found in the corner of any room.

 I seek refuge in the human body.
 I find the ultimate expression of emotion is best depicted through the action of a figure.
 It is the exaggeration of our imperfections that I find beautiful.
 Expressed with subtlety, a sort of shyness helps us to see the main character in a painting as a hero.
 Discernible to the viewer, the figure becomes the most complicated machine on the planet, capable of expressing our insecurity, awkwardness, hostility, or joy.
-Perfection can be found in flaw.
 From the reaction and movements of the body it is possible to understand their physical and emotional destination.
 The viewer is tempted to look more than once, recognizing something new with each glimpse.
 A story for their creative fantasy is conceived.